 Faculty who wish to place reading materials on reserve should consult Course Reserves, and strongly consider e-Reserve.

 Library & Information Instruction

-Faculty may wish to provide library instruction for their entire student group on a specific topic such as how to access a particular online database (e.g. OneSearch, ERIC, PubMed, etc.), how to prepare bibliographic citations, or how to evaluate information resources.
+Course instructors may wish to request library faculty to provide library instruction for their class on a specific topic such as how to access a particular online database (e.g. OneSearch, ERIC, PubMed, etc.), how to prepare bibliographic citations, or how to evaluate information resources.
 Instructional materials will be provided to faculty and/or students upon request.
-To make arrangements for class instruction, faculty should call the library at (906) 227-2463 or email.
+To make arrangements for class instruction, faculty should contact the library liaison to their department/program.